VargaJoe/SenseNet-Project-Installer/README.md

 # SenseNet Project Installer

-> Outdated, update needed, if you're looking for the older version of the script, it's in the 'installer-6.5' branch.

 ## How it works

-This is basically a package of various scripts used by my team creating and managing custom project installations.
-There are some batch scripts as previously used solution, but lately we replaced them with powershell scripts.
+This is basically a package of various powershell scripts used by my team creating and managing custom project installations.
+It's uses predefined vs solution with SN7 packages at the moment and contains sn-webpages for easy to understand sensenet handling, but official channels promote to avoid sn-webpages package and use only sn-services with custom client-side solution based (e.g. React).
+For fine tuning or to create custom solution for the installer see sensenet official channels (e.g.  https://community.sensenet.com/docs/install-sn-from-nuget/)
+We aim for an easy to use gui alongside with the scripts too eventually, but it can basically run manually from ps window for now.

 It contains the following scripts for now:
 - Create, start and stop IIS sites
 - Setup host file